SamuelhaIIman/food-app/README.md

 ---

-## 💡 Contributing

-Pull requests are welcome!
-If you have suggestions for improvements or want to add features, feel free to open an issue or submit a PR.

----

 ## 📄 License

 This project is currently personal and in early development.
 Licensing details will be added once it's closer to a public release.